vortexntnu/software-learning-period/tutorial_packages/frames/README.md

 **Invert Z Axis = checked**
 ![invert](./img/invert_checked.png)
-Since we define our frames in accordance with NED, we need this option ticked for things to make physical sense when using NED.
+Since we define our frames in accordance with NED, we need this option ticked for things to make physical sense when visualizing the frames.

 **Add the TF tree**
 ![tftree](./img/add_TF_object.png)